Site Event/Activity record ENT4325 - Desk-Based Assessment at Halam Road/Allenby Road, Southwell

 Description

 This archaeological desk based assessment has been prepared in support of a planning application for proposed development on land at Halam Road/Allenby Road, Westhorpe, Southwell, Nottinghamshire.
-The study has highlighted archaeological features; undated earthworks comprising a bank or possible enclosure boundary with remains of ridge and furrow to the south-west of the site, ridge and furrow re-mains also lie to the North of the site.
+The study has highlighted archaeological features; undated earthworks comprising a bank or possible enclosure boundary with remains of ridge and furrow to the south-west of the site, ridge and furrow remains also lie to the North of the site.
 Though it is suggested that these features may have already been ploughed out.
-There is little archaeological evidence of any activity on the site prior to the medie-val features mentioned.
+There is little archaeological evidence of any activity on the site prior to the medieval features mentioned.
 However, there are significant finds and features in the surrounding area.
-A map regression took place and this identified that during the earlier part of the 19th Century the site was divided into 5 separate plots.
-The study also contains results and photographs from a site visit and details of Ariel photography.
-The report concludes that there is a low potential for archaeology in the area with the acceptance of post medieval field/plot boundaries
+A map regression took place and this identified that during the earlier part of the 19th century the site was divided into 5 separate plots.
+The study also contains results and photographs from a site visit and details of aerial photography.
+The report concludes that there is a low potential for archaeology in the area with the acceptance of post medieval field/plot boundaries.

 Sources/Archives (1)